carmenlup/Introspect2b/ClaimStatus/Documentation/StepByStepImplementation.md

   ![SwaggerUI](Images/SwaggerUILocal.jpg "Swagger UI")
 - You can test the endpoints using Swagger UI or any API testing tool like Postman.

-## Containerization and run Claims
+## Containerization and run Claims Implementation Details

 This chapter outlines the steps to containerize the ClaimStatus API using Docker.
 The process includes building the Docker image, creating a self-signed certificate for HTTPS, and running the container with the necessary environment variables.
 Open a terminal and use th following steps will guide you through the containerization process: